Welcome to today's edition of the Rush 24-7 podcast.

 We also have a bunch of Republican establishment types who continue to express their frustration that Trump continues to triumph.

-You know, I thought Trump would, I thought it'd be out by Labor Day.
+One of them is quoted in one of these stories, you know, I thought Trump would, I thought he'd be out by Labor Day.

-And then he didn't have it.
+And then he didn't have him.

 I thought he'd be out by Thanksgiving.